HNK Hajduk Split: Rivalries

 Hajduk's biggest rivals are Dinamo Zagreb, as the matches between the two teams are referred to as the "Eternal Derby".
 Former major rivalries used to include Serbian clubs Crvena Zvezda and Partizan who along with Hajduk Split and Dinamo Zagreb were part of the so-called Yugoslav Big Four.
-The matches againts HNK Rijeka are called The Derby "Adriatic".
+The matches against HNK Rijeka are called The Derby "Adriatic".
 Another match called a derby is against HNK Šibenik, called "The Dalmatian Derby".

 Players

 Croatian teams are restricted to fielding at most six foreign players in the first eleven during the domestic league and cup matches.
 The squad list includes only the principal nationality of each player; players who also hold Croatian citizenship are specifically noted.